Russia says Kyrgyzstan is in chaos and needs stabilising | Politics

 Sunday's election handed victory to two establishment parties, one of them closely linked to Jeenbekov.
 Eleven other parties refused to accept the results and the central election commission annulled them on Tuesday as it became clear Jeenbekov was losing his grip on power.

-He vowed to stop any attempts to further destabilize the country where ethnic violence left hundreds dead after the ouster of President Kurmanbek Bakiyev in 2010 in another revolt.
-Asanov also urged parliament to convene and install a legitimate cabinet, describing the current situation as stable but tense.
+He vowed to stop any attempts to further destabilise the country where ethnic violence left hundreds dead after the ouster of president Kurmanbek Bakiyev in 2010 in another revolt.
+Asanov also urged parliament to convene and install a legitimate cabinet, describing the situation as stable but tense.